-The State shall charge, at a minimum, a fair market value for the sale, lease, or use of real property acquired with Federal assistance from the Highway Trust Fund (other than the Mass Transit Account) for the non-transportation purposes and shall use such income for projects eligible under 23 USC.
-Exceptions may be granted when the property is used for social, environmental or economic purposes (23 USC 156).
+The State shall charge, at a minimum, fair market value for the sale, use, lease, or lease renewal of real property acquired with Federal assistance from the Highway Trust Fund (other than the Mass Transit Account).
+The State shall use such income for projects eligible under 23 USC.
+Exceptions may be granted to allow use for social, environmental, or economic purposes (23 USC 156).